Karolina Widerströmsalen, Svenska Läkaresällskapet, Klara Östra Kyrkogata 10, 101 35 Stockholm

 How can we ensure that another Hiroshima or Nagasaki never happens again?
 What lessons can we draw from the past, and how do they relate to the current nuclear policy debate in Sweden?

-The Alva Myrdal Centre for Nuclear Disarmament, Swedish Physicians Against Nuclear Weapons and SIPRI are jointly hosting a discussion on these questions.
-The event is for invited participants only.
+On 1 December, the Alva Myrdal Centre for Nuclear Disarmament, Swedish Physicians Against Nuclear Weapons and SIPRI jointly hosted a discussion on these questions.

 Opening remarks and moderator